SaneBow/appium-uiautomator2-server-patched/README.md

 # appium-uiautomator2-server-patched
-This is the patched binaries of appium-uiautomator2-server for the waitForIdle bug
+This is the patched binaries of appium-uiautomator2-server for the waitForIdle bug.
+Tested with `appium 1.7.2`

 ## Usage
 1. Uninstall original `uiautomator2`